nisalVD/ignite-api/README.md

 questionId: References
 correct: boolean

+### Answer
+question: references
+question.answer: references

 ### CheckList
 * x View all modules
 * x View all questions for certain module
-* Find all the answers for the question
+* x Find all the answers for the question